ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 Local findings

-- scalp tenderness, pain and tenderness over the temples; the skin may be red
+- scalp tenderness, pain, and tenderness over the temples; the skin may appear red

-- the temporal artery is swollen and sensitive to palpation, with absent pulsations, palpable nodes may be present
+- the temporal artery is swollen and sensitive to palpation, with absent pulsation

-- sometimes arteritis is occult, and the first symptoms are headache and unilateral blindness
+- sometimes arteritis may be occult, and the initial symptoms are headache and unilateral blindness

 Symptoms of ischemia